PavanaAtawale/DH140FinalProject/README.md

     * The current file, used to explain my project and this repository.
 * Final_Project.ipynb
     * This is my Jupyter Notebook with all my code for my data visualizations, as well as my analysis.
+* BlogPost.html
+    * This is the html for my blog post.
+For context, I was unable to get the Quarto process to work without crashing, so I included the html file here, to show the post without the Quarto site.
 * datasets.zip
     * This is a zip file containing all my datasets, obtained from the World Bank Gender Portal.
 * WorldBank.geojson